 When you have a written budget, you see exactly where your money is going.
 Best of all, you can direct your money where you want it to go.
-You get to decide what you want to save and how much you will spend on expenses like groceries.

 Your budget is your roadmap to financial success, so make sure you include every single expense.
 Don’t forget about that coffee you grab on the way to work or the money you spend on parking every day.

 Pay Down Debt

 Take the steps necessary to pay off your debts.
 You will need to create a debt payoff plan to make it happen.

 Start by assessing the types of debt you carry and determining what might be paid off first.
 Your credit card debt should be the first thing you look at.
 In addition to possibly carrying a high interest rate, it typically has variable rates.
 Because credit cards are revolving debt, if you only make the minimum payment required each month, you may not be able to pin down an end date for your debt.
 Consolidating revolving debt into a personal loan lets you lock in a repayment term.